kirschbaum-development/nova-inline-relationship/README.md

 - Textarea Field
 - Timezone Field
 - Trix Field
+- Avatar Field
+- Image Field
+- File Field

 **_NOTE:_** You can pass any additional arguments (like options for your select field) with your settings map.

+## Things to Fix

+1. Currently for all three file field (File, Image and Avatar) File deletion is not working.
+2. relationship names with underscore might cause some issues returning values correctly.

 ## Changelog